 When do you need to repot?

 Repotting plants is necessary when they outgrow their container, as it allows them to access more nutrients and water.
 Transplant seedlings outside a 2-4 weeks later.
+For house plants, you will not need to repot for a year or so if you get a big enough pot from the beginning.

 How long should seedlings grow before transplanting?